Tonnerre 2 Zeus: Trains

 When Tonnerre de Zeus originally opened, it ran with two blue trains from Philadelphia Toboggan Coasters, each of which consisted of seven cars that sat riders in two rows of two for a total of 28 passengers per train.
-Another pair of trains – red and blue – purchased for the 2004 season, although the latter was repainted blue in 2014.
-Following the 2021-22 offseason renovation, Tonnerre 2 Zeus currently runs with a pair of Timberliner trains from Gravitykraft, each consisting of 13 single row cars that seat a pair of riders across for a total of 26 riders per train.
+Another pair of trains – red and blue – were purchased for the 2004 season, although the latter was repainted blue in 2014.
+Following the 2021-22 offseason renovation, Tonnerre 2 Zeus currently runs with a pair of Timberliner trains from Gravitykraft, each consisting of 14 single row cars that seat a pair of riders across for a total of 28 riders per train.
 A third train is kept to the side as a spare.
-The final row on each train faces backwards, and can be accessed at an €8 extra cost.
+During the 2022 and 2023 seasons each train consisted of a single backwards row, which could initially be accessed at an €12 extra cost.
+The up-charge was later reduced to €8 before being scrapped altogether.
+The rows were replaced with two forwards-facing cars for the 2024 season.